 Many central nervous system illnesses and injuries can also lead to depression.
 For example, depression might be associated with any of the following conditions:

 Central nervous system tumors

 Various cancers (pancreas, prostate, breast)

 Corticosteroid medications such as prednisone, which people take for diseases such as rheumatoid arthritis or asthma, are also associated with depression.
 Other drugs, including illegal steroids and amphetamines and over-the-counter appetite suppressants, may cause depression on withdrawal.

 Your doctor can usually tell if you have depression by asking you specific questions and doing a physical exam.
 Your doctor may, however, ask for lab tests to rule out other diagnoses.
 Your doctor will likely do blood tests to check for medical conditions that may cause depressive symptoms.
 He or she will use the blood tests to check for such things as anemia as well as thyroid, other hormone, and calcium levels.

 Diagnosing Depression and Other Testing Methods

 The doctor may include other standard tests as part of the initial physical exam.
-Among them may be blood tests to check electrolytes, liver function, and kidney function.
+Among them may be blood tests to check electrolytes, liver function, toxicology screening, and kidney function.
 Because the kidneys and liver are responsible for the elimination of depression medications, impairment to either of these two organs may cause the drugs to accumulate in the body.

 Other tests may include: